lucashparis/lucashparis/README.md

 ### Hi there 👋
 ## I'm Lucas Paris
-- I am 20 years old, graduated in systems analysis and development.
+- I am 20 years old, graduated in systems analysis and development :computer:
-- I work at Marknet as a front-end developer. :computer:
 - I'm specializing in JS.

 ## Connect with me: